 Cindy is the author, compiler, or contributor to more than 20 books, none self-published.
 New in 2020: Chasing Dragonflies: A Natural, Cultural, and Personal History (Northwestern University Press) with 16 full-color images by Peggy Macnamara, artist-in-residence at the Field Museum of Chicago.
 Cindy is also the author of Tallgrass Conversations: In Search of the Prairie Spirit (with co-author Thomas Dean, Ice Cube Press, April 2019).
 Also recent: The Tallgrass Prairie: An Introduction (Northwestern University Press).

-Cindy teaches natural history for The Morton Arboretum, Wild Ones Native Landscape groups, Sierra Club, The Illinois Extension, Illinois Garden Clubs, and other organizations.
-You might find her talking about tallgrass prairie ecology, prairie ethnobotany, dragonflies and damselflies, spring wildflowers, spring wildflower ethnobotany, the history of trees in America, the history of wilderness, and more.
+Cindy gives natural history programs for The Morton Arboretum, Wild Ones Native Landscape groups, Sierra Club, The Illinois Extension, Illinois Garden Clubs, and other organizations.
+Her programs include a focus on tallgrass prairie ecology, prairie ethnobotany, dragonflies and damselflies, spring wildflowers, spring wildflower ethnobotany, the history of trees in America, the history of wilderness, gardening with native plants, and more.

 Need an online speaker for your upcoming event?
 Cindy regularly speaks virtually to conservation groups, natural areas conferences, book groups, and gardening clubs.
 She can host your Zoom online program for up to 100 people.
 Contact Cindy for fees and details.